usman123-commits/PetListingApp-repo/README.md

 # PetListingApp-repo
-This is the code of pet listing app
+This is the code of pet listing app.where users can post the adds of their pets